Jianxff/rd_vio/README.md

 - mono visual-inertial odometry
 - single-thread only

-What is modified:
+What is removed:
 - global localizer
-- wrapped interface
+- global interface

 What is add:
 - a simple viewer using [Pangolin](https://github.com/stevenlovegrove/Pangolin)